 The first two essentially work as a set.
 Learning's foundations topics span all application domains, and are assumed prerequisites to Programming's more advanced coverage.
 Programming in turn is meant as a follow-up to Learning, that moves on to apply the language in common domains and larger-scaled programs.
 Hence, as general guidelines:

 Also note that Learning is not the next version of Programming, despite its higher edition number.
 There is no 5th Edition of Programming in the works, as it does not require an update.
 In addition, the Pocket Reference is designed to be a companion to the other two, though its current 260-page edition is a substantial reference text in its own right.
 For more on book scope, see the book pages listed above, and recent reader replies here and here.
 For more on future editions, see this page.

-Although the books are published in English, their various editions have also been translated to at least a dozen other languages, including recent versions in Chinese, Russian, German, Polish, Korean, Italian, and Portuguese.
-For details, see the web, or O'Reilly's International page.
+Although the books are published in English, their various editions have also been translated to at least a dozen other languages, including recent versions in Chinese, Russian, Polish, Korean, German, Italian, and Portuguese.
+For details, see the web, or O'Reilly's International offices.
 Some recent translations' book covers and sources (see the web for others):

 |German||Python Pocket Reference||Source,